notJust-dev/notjustdev/content/posts/2022-12-14-react-native-flatlist-animations/index.md

 <VideoPlayer height={500} width={300} url="/videos/posts/2022-12-14-react-native-flatlist-animations/scale-opacity-list-anim.mp4" />

-## TASK 3: Animate the last visible item in our list
+## Task 3: Animate the last visible item in our list

 Let’s start with our next task.
 We want to animate the last visible item in our list just like what happens in iOS 16.

 **Removing the footer and list animation first**

 We will need to remove some of the noises from our code to work on the last item specifically.
 We will comment out the current `animatedStyle` which animates the list for now.
 As it will be very hard to see the list animation and the last item’s animation together at this point.
-Both of these animations depend on `listVisibility` Let’s comment it out and create a new `animatedStyle`.
+Both of these animations depend on `listVisibility` Let’s comment it out inside `NotificationItem` component and create a new `animatedStyle`.
 We will write the animation of our last item inside it.

 At the same time, we will disable the footer animation or we can say we will comment out our footer at this point to focus on the last item.